Low Rates &

 How to Improve Your Credit Score Before Buying

 • Check Your Credit Report for Errors: Mistakes on your credit report can drag down your score.
-Regularly reviewing your credit report for inaccuracies and disputing any errors is crucial.
+Regularly review your credit report for inaccuracies and dispute any errors.

 • Keep Your Credit Accounts Open (for Now): Closing credit accounts can increase your credit utilization ratio, negatively impacting your score.
 Keep accounts open to maintain your available credit.